jxmils/HealthInformation/README.md

 ## Downloading and Running
 In order to download our application please see our releases for incremental updating. <br/>
 Since this is an iOS project, Xcode is required to preview the application in live time. <br/>
+Please run all binaries and open the project in Xcode and make any edits you would like!

 ## [Project Site](https://jxmils.github.io/HealthInformation/)